 Adipose Tissue Tumors

 Liposarcomas are rare neoplasms in all domestic animals.
-Most are recognized in older male dogs in which they usually develop on the trunk and extremities; Shetland Sheepdogs and Beagles may be predisposed.
+Most are recognized in older male dogs, in which they usually develop on the trunk and extremities; Shetland Sheepdogs and Beagles may be predisposed.
 In cats, feline leukemia virus infection has been infrequently associated with their development; whether this is a coincidence or such infections play a causative role remains unclear.
 Liposarcomas are nodular and soft to firm.
 They may exude a mucinous fluid when sectioned.
-Many have palpable, partially encapsulated areas, but these zones should not be construed as evidence of a benign tumor.
+Many have palpable, partially encapsulated areas; however, these zones should not be construed as evidence of a benign tumor.
 Liposarcomas are malignant neoplasms that have a low metastatic potential but are frequently pseudoencapsulated.
 Wide excision is recommended.
-Recurrence is common, so followup radiation therapy is indicated in cases with insufficient margins.
+Recurrence is common, so follow-up radiation therapy is indicated in cases with insufficient margins.

 Cutaneous Smooth Muscle Tumors

-Because they either are not recognized or do not occur with any regularity in domestic animals, cutaneous smooth muscle tumors (leiomyomas or leiomyosarcomas) are diagnosed rarely.
+Because they either are not recognized or do not develop with any regularity in domestic animals, cutaneous smooth muscle tumors (leiomyomas or leiomyosarcomas) are diagnosed rarely.
 Those reported generally have been malignant and found in dogs and cats.
-Usually, they are firm cutaneous masses.
+Usually, they are firm, cutaneous masses.
 Leiomyomas are small and tend to be limited to the dermis, whereas leiomyosarcomas are larger and most arise from (or extend into) the subcutaneous fat.
 The behavior of malignant smooth muscle tumors remains poorly defined.
 Complete excision is the treatment of choice for both leiomyomas and leiomyosarcomas.
-They have been responsive to vincristine chemotherapy given IV weekly for 6 wk then tapered; they may also respond to oral masitinib therapy and other tyrosine-kinase inhibitors.
+They have been responsive to vincristine chemotherapy administered intravenously weekly for 6 weeks then tapered; they may also respond to administration of oral tyrosine-kinase inhibitors.